 State B3: Update Ri'.
 During the vertical blank interval preceding each encrypted frame the HDCP Receiver determines whether or not to update the response value Ri' with HDCP Cipher output value available during the frame key calculation.
-The Ri' value is updated when ( $i \mod 128 == 0$ , or at another rate if the update rate has been updated by the HDCP Transmitter writing a new rate to Irate prior to initiating the first part of the authentication protocol).
+The Ri' value is updated when (i mod 128 == 0).
 The updated Ri' value must be available through the HDCP-protected Interface Port no more than 128 pixel clocks from the time that encryption enable is indicated for the next frame over the CTLx signals.
 Section 2.7 specifies encryption enable signaling.
+Also, if the HDCP Receiver indicates it is capable of the Enhanced Link Verification option, it will similarly make a new Pj available if (j mod 16 == 0) within 128 pixel clocks after it receives the first pixel of the frame.

 Transition B3:B2.
-Once $R_i$ has been updated, return to the authenticated state.
+Once R_i has been updated, return to the authenticated state.